You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 When choosing a custom aluminum printing technology provider, ask:

-- Do you use UV or sublimation?
-(Both are good, but for photo art, I prefer sublimation.)
+• Do you use UV or sublimation?
+(Both good, but for photo art, prefer sublimation.)

 Before committing to a large metal print, order a small proof sample on the same material and finish.
-Colors can appear brighter on gloss white aluminum and softer on brushed or matte finishes.
+Colours can appear brighter on gloss white aluminium and softer on brushed or matte finishes.
 Testing saves disappointment – and money.

 Conclusion

-How metal printing works comes down to two powerful technologies: UV direct printing for speed and durability, and dye sublimation for unmatched photo‑realistic quality.
+How metal printing works comes down to two powerful technologies: UV direct printing for speed and durability and dye sublimation for unmatched photo‑realistic quality.
 Both produce stunning, long‑lasting metal art that outperforms paper and canvas in tough environments.
 Choose UV for bold commercial graphics and signage.
 Choose sublimation for gallery‑worthy prints that feel like part of the metal itself.
-Order a sample, test your colors, and enjoy a print that will last decades.
+Explore custom metal printing in Dubai to turn your images into durable, vibrant wall art for any room.
+Order a sample, test your colours, and enjoy a print that will last decades.

 Create Your Own Durable Metal Print